SidonTheTroll/Erstes-Jahr/Biology/13-photosynthesis-in-higher-plants.md

 Simultaneously, electrons in PS1 are also excited in the reaction when they receive red light of wavelength 700 nm and are transferred to another accepter molecule that has a greater redox potential.
 In the Z-scheme, electrons flow downhill through a sequence of carriers, ultimately reducing $NADP^+$ to produce energy-rich $NADPH + H^+$, forming a distinctive "Z" shape on the redox potential scale.

+## Z-Scheme

+The Z-scheme is a crucial concept in the process of photosynthesis, specifically in the light-dependent reactions that occur in the thylakoid membranes of chloroplasts.

+### The Z-Scheme in Photosynthesis:

+1. **Light Absorption**: The process begins when chlorophyll and other pigments in the photosynthetic machinery absorb sunlight.
+This energy is absorbed by chlorophyll molecules in the photosystem II (PSII) and photosystem I (PSI).

+2. **Photosystem II (PSII)**:

+PSII comes first in the Z-scheme.
+It absorbs light and uses this energy to split water molecules, releasing oxygen ($O_2$) and protons ($H^+$).
+The energy from PSII is transferred to an electron transport chain, creating an electron flow.

+3. **Electron Transport Chain**:

+The energized electrons from PSII move through a chain of proteins embedded in the thylakoid membrane.
+As the electrons move along this chain, they release energy, which is used to pump protons (H+) into the thylakoid space, creating a proton gradient.

+4. **Photosystem I (PSI)**:

+After the electrons have passed through the electron transport chain, they arrive at PSI.
+PSI absorbs more light energy, further energizing the electrons.
+The electrons are then used to reduce NADP+ (nicotinamide adenine dinucleotide phosphate) to form NADPH, which is an important molecule for the Calvin cycle, the light-independent reactions of photosynthesis.

+5. **ATP Synthesis**:

+Simultaneously, the proton gradient created in the thylakoid space due to both PSII and PSI pumps is used to generate ATP (adenosine triphosphate) through ATP synthase.
+This is known as chemiosmotic phosphorylation.

+6. **The "Z" Shape**:

+The name "Z-scheme" comes from the zigzag shape formed when representing the flow of electrons and energy in the process.

+### Overall Significance:

+- The Z-scheme illustrates the way in which light energy is captured, used to split water, generate ATP, and produce NADPH, all of which are critical for the subsequent dark reactions (Calvin cycle) in photosynthesis.
+- It's a key part of how plants and other photosynthetic organisms convert light energy into chemical energy stored in glucose and other organic molecules.

 ## Cyclic and Non-cyclic Photo-phosphorylation